Reiman Gardens

 Reiman Gardens (pronounced Rye-Men) is a 17 acre university-owned public garden located immediately south of Jack Trice Stadium on the Iowa State University (ISU) campus in Ames, Iowa.
 Reiman Gardens is a year-round garden with events, programs, lectures, and tours that has consistently been one of the top visited attractions in Central Iowa.
+In 2023, Reiman Gardens was named a “Top 10 Garden worth traveling for” in North America at the International Garden Tourism Conference.

 Reiman Gardens consists of over 20 distinct garden areas, an indoor conservatory, an indoor butterfly wing, a gift shop, and several supporting greenhouses.

 It is open seven days per week; 10:00 am to 4:30 pm, with extended hours in the summer season and extended evening hours for its events.
 The Gardens are closed on Thanksgiving, Christmas, and New Year's Day.

 ISU students and their classes are admitted free of charge, as are the Gardens' members.
 An admission fee is charged to the public.

 Construction

 Since 1914, Iowa State University has had a horticulture garden; Reiman Gardens is the third location for these gardens.
 The original horticultural garden was located north of The Farm House at the Iowa State Horticultural Research Station.
 In 1964, the garden was moved to a three-quarter-acre site on the northeast corner of Iowa State University's campus, north of the power plant.
-The site was limited, however, because it offered little room for expansion and was surrounded by ISU’s industrial zone.
+The site was limited, however, because it offered little room for expansion and was surrounded by ISU's industrial zone.

 Until 1975 the current Reiman Gardens site was used as a grain storage facility with pens for swine, cattle, and sheep.
 In 1975 the site was used as a soil borrow area to construct the berm around Jack Trice Stadium and until 1992 the site was used as a parking spot for football game days.

 Today's gardens began in 1993 with a gift from Bobbi and Roy Reiman.
 Construction began in 1994, and the Gardens' initial 5 acre were officially dedicated on September 16, 1995.
 The original Gardens consisted of the Mahlstede Horticulture Learning Center along with the Herb Garden, the Rose Garden, and the Campanile Garden.
 The landscape design was created by Rodney Robinson Landscape Architects.

 In 1998, ground was broken for the Patty Jischke Children's Garden and the garden space opened in June 1999.

 In August 2001, The Marge Hunziker House opened, along with Lake Helen, the Stafford Arboretum Garden (now called Sycamore Falls), and the Town and Country Gardens (now called the Home Demonstration Gardens).
 Construction was completed by Country Landscapes.

 On November 2, 2002, the Gardens officially opened its 30000 sqft Conservatory Complex.
-The new building made the Gardens a year-round facility with an indoor plant conservatory, a butterfly glasshouse "wing," an auditorium for classes and events, a gift shop, a cafe, an events hallway, greenhouses, a head house, staff offices, and two large areas housing all the heating and cooling and greenhouse systems equipment.
+The new building made the Gardens a year-round facility with an indoor plant conservatory, a butterfly glasshouse "wing", an auditorium for classes and events, a gift shop, a cafe, an events hallway, greenhouses, a head house, staff offices, and two large areas housing all the heating and cooling and greenhouse systems equipment.